-But let’s assess for a moment what I need as a teacher, and if there is a way to do it “hands off” (besides, my student might be ultra orthodox and won’t be interested in me touching them anyway):
+But let’s assess for a moment what I need as a teacher, and if there is a way to do it “hands-off” (besides, my student might be ultra orthodox and won’t be interested in me touching them anyway).

-How to make up for the limitations
+How to make up for the limitations of online singing lessons

-When a student makes a sound I look and listen.
+When a student makes a sound, I look and listen.
 I first make sure that the visible behavior of the body is healthy.
 I also listen for a healthy functioning of the vocal cords, and work on that if needed.
 I ask the student to turn and show me their posture from the side as well as the front.
 These are the 90% that are manageable so far.

 When the student’s voice sounds forced to me, but looking at them I don’t see any muscle tension manifesting itself (this is less common), I need to find the source of the tension in another way.